There are two distinct learning paths available for high school students to pursue their interest in the performing and visual arts. *

 - Students who are interested in pursuing an Arts Program of Study are encouraged to apply to the St. Johns County Center for the Arts (SJCCA) at St. Augustine High School.

 - SJCCA offers four strands of arts focus: Dance, music (band, jazz, vocal/chorus, guitar, orchestra and piano), theatre (acting, musical theatre, and theatre tech) and visual art (2D, 3D, and digital design).

 - Students who are not zoned for St. Augustine High School must apply to attend SJCCA at SAHS.

-Applications for SJCCA are available to rising 9th and 10th grade students.
-Information on and applications for SJCCA will be available on the St. Augustine High School website at the beginning of the Spring semester.
+- Applications for SJCCA are available to rising 9th and 10th grade students.
+Applications and additional information for SJCCA are generally made available on the St. Augustine High School website at the beginning of the second semester.
 For more information, call 904-547-8530 or see www-sahs.stjohns.k12.fl.us.
 The SJCCA website is www.sjcca.org.

-For general inquires about SJC School District Arts programs, contact:
+For general inquiries about SJC School District Arts programs, contact: